 Loft conversions are very popular here in the UK.
 Most homeowners who are looking for ways on how to use up extra space or add value to their homes are opting to turn their lofts into an extra room, or even extra rooms.
 Did you know that you can add a 12.5% value to your home if you convert your loft?
 There are a lot of advantages associated with loft conversions.
 But the big question always is; what do I convert my loft into?

 Researching how lofts have been converted in magazines and online will help inspire you in designing the loft.
 The most important thing is knowing what type of room will give your family the most pleasure and be practical.
-To help you make an informed choice, here are some suggestions on creative uses for a loft conversion from Jeff Pearson who works for Touchstone Lofts, a company that does loft conversions in the Surrey area.
+To help you make an informed choice, here are some suggestions on creative uses for a loft conversion.

 - An Art Room